Aptacode/StateNet/README.md

 # AptacodeStateNet

-## A small .Net Standard library used to model simple Finite State Machines.
+## A small .Net Standard library used to model simple Finite State Machines

 ### Overview

 The state machine is configured using two generic type parameters: 'States' & 'Actions' both are user defined enums.

 -  Each possible state that the machine can be in at a given time is defined in the 'States' enum.
 -  All of the actions that can an be applied to the state machine to induce a transitions between states are defined in the 'Actions' enum.

 The state machine takes its initial state as a constructor parameter.